Clancy Ross - An Inspiration to Us All by David Gentle

 Clarence Ross hardly had much of a start in life for a man who was destined to become one of bodybuilding’s true champions.
 He was born in Oakland, California, On October 26th, 1923.
-His mother died whilst he as still very young, so at first, he was packed off to a local orphanage.
+Due to family circumstances, he was packed off to a local orphanage.
 He was later raised by various foster parents.

 Physically below par, with flat feet, Clarence was quite skinny, with rounded shoulders.
 However, his tremendous spirit and self-reliance helped him to overcome his adversities, and despite or because of the ridicule he received about his physical shortcomings, he decided to engage in as many varied sporting activities as possible, including football. basketball, and most track events.

 By 1941, age 17, his height was 5 ft 10 ins.
 He weighed 135 lbs and decided it was time to build some muscle.
 It was here that he began training with weights, following a basic York barbell system, putting on 15 lbs over a period of training.
 The infamous bombing of Pearl Harbour, 7th December 1941, made Clancy determined to join the Forces, and he quickly enlisted in the USA Air Force and was stationed in Las Vegas.
 He was instantly assigned as the weightlifting instructor because of his promising build and interest and trained alongside Cpl Leo Stern, who was to become an extremely positive influence in his progress.